Open access publishing for researchers

-We expect the new ideas and knowledge gained from Parkinson's research that we've funded to be published in high-quality, peer-reviewed journals and shared as widely as possible through free, unrestricted online access.
+We expect the ideas and knowledge gained through the research we fund to be shared as widely as possible.

 This means that the research we fund can be used to its best advantage by researchers all over the world, to the ultimate benefit of people affected by Parkinson's.

-That's why we're a member of the Charity Open Access Fund (as of 1 October 2015).
+That's why we're a member of the Charity Open Access Fund.

-The Charity Open Access Fund (COAF) is a fund to provide financial support for immediate gold open access of peer reviewed original research articles and non-commissioned reviews accepted for publication on or after 1 October 2015.
+The Charity Open Access Fund (COAF) is a fund to provide financial support for immediate gold open access of peer reviewed original research articles and non-commissioned reviews.

 This pilot scheme is a partnership between medical research charities and is administered by the Wellcome Trust.